 - Soap water may cause cracking of components, such as flare nuts or stop valve caps. - Soap water may contain salt, which absorbs moisture that will freeze when the piping gets cold. - Soap water contains ammonia which may lead to corrosion of flared joints (between the brass flare nut and the copper flare). - 1 Charge the system with nitrogen gas up to a gauge pressure of at least 200 kPa (2 bar).
-It is recommended to pressurize to 3000 kPa (30 bar) or higher (depending on local legislation) to detect small leaks. - 2 Check for leaks by applying the bubble test solution to all connections. - 3 Discharge all nitrogen gas.
+It is recommended to pressurize to 3000 kPa (30 bar) in order to detect small leaks. - 2 Check for leaks by applying the bubble test solution to all connections. - 3 Discharge all nitrogen gas.